‘Eye on the Prize’

 LIB-DEM ONE-NATION UNITED-AUST SF&F FAMILY PARTY Coalition

 Note that I have since included the Shooters, Fishers and Farmers Party (SF&F) who, it must be acknowledged, did well in at least two states at the last Federal election.

-Such an alliance would see One Nation with 4 of the 12 seats in the parliament, UAP 3, Lib Dems 2, Christian Family Parties 2 and the Shooters, Fishers and Farmers Party 1 Senate seat.
+Such an alliance would see One Nation and UAP each having 4 of the 12 seats in the parliament, Lib Dems 2, a Christian Family Party 1 and the Shooters, Fishers & Farmers Party 1.